robincornett/send-images-rss/readme.txt

 == Screenshots ==

-1. Screenshot of the optional plugin settings in Settings > Send Images to RSS.
+1. Screenshot of the plugin settings in Settings > Send Images to RSS.

 == Upgrade Notice ==